Smarter notes with HappyScribe

 2. Editing and speaker management

 Good transcription does not stop at text output.
-I looked at how easy it was to identify speakers, fix mistakes, format dialogue, and export into PDF, DOCX, and SRT files.
+I looked at how easy it was to identify speakers, fix mistakes, format dialogue, and export into PDF, TXT, DOCX, and SRT files.

 3. SEO and content repurposing readiness